 realistic, sketchy, background, relationship

 Click here for more information about Mary Cassatt.
-Here are some examples of Mary Cassatt's pastels: Mother Playing With Child, Sleepy Tom Sucking His Thumb, Nurse and Child, Gardener and Ellen Mary Cassatt, Mother and Child on a Green Background.
-I included these two oil paintings to show fathers with their children and relationships between two friends: Alexander J. Cassatt and His Son, Robert Kelso Cassatt, Two Children at the Seashore
+Click here for five examples of Mary Cassatt's pastels.
+I also include these two oil paintings to show fathers with their children and relationships between two friends.

 The Life of Mary Cassatt